Old Bridge Collapse

 Doorway Pages

-Doorway pages are a sneaky attempt to attract searchers to a page with particular keywords before redirecting them to another page, often with unrelated content.
+Doorway pages are a sneaky attempt to attract searchers.
+They target specific keywords.
+Then, they redirect searchers to another page.
+This other page often has unrelated content.
 A doorway page is not the same as a landing page.
-Landing pages contain useful content to the searcher, whereas the only purpose of doorway pages is to deceive the search engines.
+Landing pages offer useful content to searchers.
+However, doorway pages only exist to deceive search engines.
 Google strongly disapprove of doorway pages for the same reason they dislike cloaking, which we’ll discuss next.

 Cloaking